MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Current Insider Preview build

 ### Version 1.2019.926.0 (public)
 - Device Guard signing is now available.
 This signing option requires an active Microsoft Azure Active Directory account configured for the Microsoft Store for Business.
-For more information, see [this article](https://docs.microsoft.com/windows/msix/package/signing-package-device-guard-signing)
+For more information, see [this article](https://docs.microsoft.com/windows/msix/package/signing-package-device-guard-signing).
-- The **Package editor** now supports the ability to select multiple items on which to perform an action
+- The **Package editor** now supports the ability to select multiple items on which to perform an action.
-- Right-click to edit an msix package is available
+- Right-click to edit an MSIX package is now supported.
-- Ux/Workflow improvements for the packaging workflow
+- Ux improvements for the packaging workflow.

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).